emperorofmars/stf-unity/readme.md

 		]
 	}

+### Some Considerations
+- Components could be moved into their own root object instead of being placed directly into nodes.
+- What functionality should be described by nodes or components?
+Should, for example, mesh instances be a node or component?
+Currently, STF.mesh_instance is a component.

 ## STF-Unity Specific Notes
 This implementation for Unity uses a two stage design.
-The first one parses any STF file into a Unity scene using its own components which represent the STF file 1:1 with no regard for Unity functionality.
+The first one parses an STF file into a Unity scene using its own components which represent the STF file 1:1 with no regard for Unity functionality.
 This is called the authoring scene, as it can be used to export STF files.

 Multiple second stages can be registered to convert the intermediary authoring scene into an application-specific one.
 This step is destructive and throws information not relevant for the target application away, including all STF related meta-information, resolves all relationships between components and potentially applies optimizations.